 CoreLogic’s most recent Loan Performance Index shows that, despite 2022’s surge in mortgage rates, almost all borrowers were able to meet their monthly payments during the year.

 For the first 10 months of 2022, the number of homeowners with a mortgage who were at least 30 days late on their payments hovered between 3.4% and 2.7%, with the latest data reporting a 2.8% overall delinquency rate in October.
 On an annual basis, mortgage delinquencies dropped for the 19th consecutive month in October.

 Foreclosure rates remained near record lows throughout most of 2022, bottoming out at 0.2% in February and remaining at 0.3% through October.
 The fact that 99% of borrowers have locked in a mortgage rate that is lower than current rates helps prevent most homeowners from making late payments or defaulting on them altogether.

 Rent Price Growth Trends Follow Home Price Patterns

 Like home price gains, U.S. rental prices relaxed in 2022, reaching single digits in October for the first time since June 2021.

-Besides monthly and quarterly reports on the state of the U.S. housing market, CoreLogic’s expert economic team regularly weighs in on data and trends that affect all parties involved in the property industry.
+In addition to monthly and quarterly reports on the state of the US housing market, CoreLogic’s expert economic team regularly weighs in on data and trends that affect all parties involved in the property industry.
 Check back frequently for the Office of the Chief Economist’s commentary here, and keep up with CoreLogic Intelligence posts for leading property industry data and insights, including information on climate change, natural disaster consequences, construction trends and more.